phreeza/manuscript_axon_potentials/doc/manuscript.md

 fibers instead of simulating discrete bifurcations and bifurcations.
 All following simulations are based on the simplified model.

+We simulated two axon bundle morphologies.
+The first was a non-bifurcating bundle, which had a constant number of 50 fibers for $z<0$\ $\mu$m, and tapered out as a Gaussian centered at $z=0$\ $\mu$m with a height of 50 fibers and standard deviation of 500\ $\mu$m for $z>0$\ $\mu$m.
+The second case was that of an axon bundle with a projection zone containing bifurcations.
+Here we simulated the same distribution as for the non-bifurcating case, but added a further Gaussian distribution to account for the bifurcating axons.
+This additional Gaussian was also centered at $z=0$\ $\mu$m, had the same standard deviation of 500\ $\mu$m but an amplitude of 450 fibers.
+Unlike the tapering-out, this component was added for all values of $z$.
+It resulted in a maximal fiber number of 500 at $z=0$.
+Both distributions constructed in this way were smooth, and had smooth first derivatives in space.

 The dipole-like component observed in [@fig:bigtree] had it's dipole axis aligned with the axon trunk.
 We therefore expected the amplitude of the field potential to decay as $r^{-2}$ in this direction, which we call the axial direction.
 To test